lyellread/cs427-final-project/documentation/4-key-generation.md

 # Key Generation and Storage

-`NOISE` features a user-accessible function for key generation ($\lib{KeyGen}$'s function$\subname{KeyGen}$, not to be confused with $\sig{KeyGen}$).
+`NOISE` features a user-accessible function for key generation ($\lib{KeyGen}$'s function $\subname{KeyGeneration}$, not to be confused with $\sig{KeyGen}$).
 This function is responsible for using a user-supplied master password to encrypt new, randomly-generated keys. `NOISE` also features a function named $\subname{GetKeys}$, which is program-internal, and is responsible for retrieving the keys from the keyfile the user has specified, decrypting them with the user's password before returning them to the program.

 ## Formal Scheme Definition